The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 where $\lambda(W_i, W_i)$ is computed using a Whitney section.
 We note that, as a consequence, each $W_i$ is framed.

 \end{itemize} A Whitney or accessory disk for $f$ is called {\em metabolic} if it is part of a metabolic collection. \end{defi}

-Applying the constructions described in section~\ref{subsec:w-sphere-and-a-spheres-local-coordinates} to a metabolic collection $\{W_i,A_i\}$ yields Whitney spheres $S_{W_i}$ and accessory spheres $S_{A_i}$ which have the same $\Lambda$-valued intersections as the Whitney and accessory spheres in Lemma~\ref{lem:algtop} \emph{except} that the intersections and self-intersections $\lambda(S_{A_i}, S_{A_j})$ of the accessory spheres are not controlled.
+Applying the constructions described in sections~\ref{sec:w-sphere-revisit} and~\ref{sec:accessory-sphere-revisit} to a metabolic collection $\{W_i,A_i\}$ yields Whitney spheres $S_{W_i}$ and accessory spheres $S_{A_i}$ which have the same $\Lambda$-valued intersections as the Whitney and accessory spheres in Lemma~\ref{lem:algtop} \emph{except} that the intersections and self-intersections $\lambda(S_{A_i}, S_{A_j})$ of the accessory spheres are not controlled.

 Lemma~\ref{lem:algtop} shows that a metabolic collection always exists and the following result strengthens this statement: